• Skip to primary navigation

 Museum of Broken Relationships

 Unusual museums are a great way to mix things up when sightseeing, and Zagreb’s Museum of Broken Relationships is perfect for that.
-Located a short walk from the Church of St Mark, this museum centers around failed romantic relationships.
-Items from hundreds of breakups are on display in the museum exhibits, each with its own story explained.
-The concept for the museum started in 2006 as a travelling exhibit before finding a permanent home at Kulmer Palace in 2010.
+Located a short walk from St. Mark’s Church, this museum centers around failed romantic relationships.
+Items from hundreds of breakups are on display in the museum exhibits, each with its own story.
+The concept started in 2006 as a traveling exhibit before finding a permanent home in the Kulmer Palace in 2010.

 Museum items inside the Museum of Broken Relationships in Zagreb.